How (and where) to watch Oscar-nominated films online

 Replete with spellbinding multiverses, “Everything Everywhere All at Once” topped the 95th Academy Awards nominations with 11 nods.
 Elsewhere, stories of friendship and family permeated 2022 cinema and the nominations this year, as did big-budget blockbusters.

 Some of the nominated films are still in theaters but many are also available online to stream now.
-Here’s where you can find the movies:
+Here’s where you can find many of the the movies vying for Oscar glory on March 12:

 “EVERYTHING EVERYWHERE ALL AT ONCE”